Professor of Law

 J.D., University of Minnesota Law School (1989)

 International Economic Law

 History of Legal Thought

 Professor Ohnesorge teaches Business Organizations and Administrative Law, as well as seminars in Chinese Law, and in law and economic development in developing countries.
-He is Director of the Law School's East Asian Legal Studies Center, and Co-Chair of the Wisconsin China Initiative.
+He is the former Associate Director and then Director of the Law School's East Asian Legal Studies Center (2001-2014), and former Chair of the Wisconsin China Initiative (2008-2012).

 A native of Minneapolis, Professor Ohnesorge received his B.A. degree from St. Olaf College (1985), his J.D. from the University of Minnesota Law School (1989), and his S.J.D. from Harvard Law School (2002).
 Along the way he has spent several years in East Asia, first as a teacher and law student in Shanghai in the 1980s, and then as a lawyer in private practice in Seoul in the 1990s.

 During the course of his S.J.D. studies, Professor Ohnesorge spent a year as a visiting scholar at the Max Planck Institute for Comparative Public Law and Public International Law in Heidelberg, Germany, on a fellowship from Harvard's Center for European Studies.
 In 2000 he served as a lecturer at Harvard Law School, co-teaching with Professor William P. Alford.
-From 2000 to 2001 he clerked for Federal District Court Judge Rya W. Zobel (D. Mass), then came to Madison in the fall of 2001.
-He lives in Madison with his wife, Jin, and two children, Sigrid and Max.
+From 2000 to 2001 he clerked for Federal District Court Judge Rya W. Zobel (D. Mass), then joined the Law School in the fall of 2001.